fablab-genova/robot-anasaldo/README.md

 **[ENG]**

-A while ago we recovered a robot arm by Ansaldo that dates back to the 70ies (thank you Bruno).
+A while ago we recovered a robot arm by Ansaldo that dates back to the late 80ies (thank you Bruno).
 We decided it is now time to put it back to work.

 The aim of this project it to control the arm with a neural interface.